alexisvafiadis/Community-Center-Website-Rework/readme.md

 ## Project Structure

-The project is organized into several directories and files that handle different aspects of the website's functionality.
 - `main` folder: contains all the code and resources used
 - `PHPMailer` folder: contains the imported library which should remain untouched
 - `saith.sql` file: contains the SQL code for creating the website database.